oncodash/ontoweaver/docs/readme_sections/information_fusion.rst

        in_lists   = merge.dictry.Append(separator)

        # Assemble those function objects in an object that knows
-       # how to apply them members by members:
+       # how to apply them member by member:
        fuser = fuse.Members(base.Node,
                merge_ID    = use_first,  # How to merge two identifiers.
                merge_label = identicals, # How to merge two type labels.